Overview: Severe Golfer’s Elbow (Medial Epicondylitis)

 Medial epicondylitis treatment begins with an initial assessment to determine the leading cause of the condition and form a diagnosis.
 This includes a series of questions related to your medical history and current symptoms.
 Our physical therapists will ask you about the intensity and frequency of elbow/wrist pain and how it disrupts activities of daily living (ADL).

 Besides this, we conduct a detailed physical examination to observe wrist, elbow, and hand mobility, joint strength, and flexibility.
-We use the acquired information to develop an individualized golfer’s elbow physical therapy plan.
+We use the acquired information to develop an individualized golfer’s elbow treatment plan.

 Our personalized medial epicondylitis treatment program involves a mix of onsite physical therapy and at-home exercises.

-Manual therapy includes soft tissue massage for pain relief, manual stretching, and gentle joint movements.
+Manual physical therapy for golfer’s elbow includes soft tissue massage for pain relief, manual stretching, and gentle joint movements.
 Each technique’s main objective aims to restore lost hand mobility, boost elbow joint strength, and improve the range of motion.

 Our physical therapists will use the comprehensive diagnosis and your daily routine to select a customized home care program.
 Typical exercises include resistance, isometric, and strengthening exercises.
 We focus on strengthening affected muscles and maximizing tolerance levels.

-After your symptoms improve, we move onto functional training.
+After your symptoms improve, we move onto functional physical therapy for golfer’s elbow.
 It involves exercises and golfer’s elbow physical therapy techniques that restore the prior level of functioning.
 Additionally, you will learn how to modify movements and alter gripping techniques.
 This will allow you to reduce the strain placed on medial tendons when you resume routine activities.

 As a result, we can mitigate the risk of relapse and recurring elbow pain and accelerate the natural recovery process.